 What Happens During a Chimney Inspection by a Lords Chimney Technician?

 All of our chimney inspectors will be in full uniform and present you with a business card and photo ID.
 Protective footwear will be worn to protect your flooring.
 The technician will then do the following:

 - Conduct a visual inspection of the inside portion of your fireplace.

-2. Go up on your roof and do a visual inspection of the portion of your chimney above the roof.
+- Go up on your roof and complete a visual inspection of the portion of your chimney above the roof.

-3. Put down protective floor coverings in front of your fireplace to keep your household protected.
+- Put down durable floor coverings in front of your fireplace to keep your household protected.

-5. If needed, sweep the firebox, damper, smoke shelf, smoke chamber, flue, and gas logs (if appropriate).
+- If needed, sweep the firebox, damper, smoke shelf, smoke chamber, flue, and gas logs.

 Level One Inspection

 Based on a visual inspection, our chimney professional will give you a written condition report.
-We inspect the readily-accessible areas of your chimney in the living area and at the exterior of your home, including the firebox, damper, and smoke chamber.
+We inspect the readily accessible areas of your chimney in the living area and at the exterior of your home, including the firebox, damper, and smoke chamber.
 Outside, we check to make sure the chimney cap meets code and does not restrict the draft.
-We also check for structural soundness and evidence of deterioration.
+We also check for structural soundness and look for any evidence of deterioration.